HomeGlossary › Carnation

 Did you know?

 Eugenol was first extracted from clove oil by Ettling in 1834 but was not named until 1858, when the French chemist Auguste Cahours gave it the name eugenol after Eugenia caryophyllata — the Linnaean classification for the clove tree.
-Five years earlier, Linnaeus had used the same root word, caryophyllus, for the carnation species, recognising by scent alone what chemistry would later confirm: carnation and clove share the same dominant molecule.
+Over a century earlier, Linnaeus had used the same root word, caryophyllus, for the carnation species (Dianthus caryophyllus, 1753), recognising by scent alone what chemistry would later confirm: carnation and clove share the same dominant molecule.

 Extraction & Chemistry